 - Share the joy of reading with chidren in local schools through Readers & Best.

-- Our very own Little Free Library, the first on the University of Michigan campus!
+- Our very own Little Free Library, the first on the University of Michigan campus, right in front of the Ginsberg center.
 See the monthly theme here.

 In addition to providing meaningful ways to get involved, the Ginsberg Center offers support, training and opportunities for reflection to Michigan students involved in literacy work.
 Through these service learning experiences, students begin to deepen their learning about themselves, their service and larger social justice issues.